settlemint/docs/docs/developer-guides/asset-tokenization.md

 ![IPFS Storage](../../static/img/developer-guides/asset-tokenization/add-ipfs.png)

 Click on `Storage` and then select `Add storage`.
-Then select `IPFS` and names create a name called `Token Storage`.
+Then select `IPFS` and create an instance called `Token Storage`.
 You can choose the same deployment plan that you did earlier with the network and node.

 ### 4. Deploy a Private Key